Excursions to UNSW Physics

 How much does it cost?

 We need to cover costs, so there would be some charge.
-We charge $15 per student for a 3-hour excursion (minimum $180.)
-This would include a two hour lab exercise and a talk and/or lab tour by our researchers.
-If you want to do more than one practical task, you will be charged an extra $15 per student for each extra task.
+We charge $15 (ex.
+GST) per student for a 3-hour excursion (minimum $180. ex.
+GST) This would include a two hour lab exercise and a talk and/or lab tour by our researchers.
+If you want to do a second practical task and stay the whole day, you will be charged an extra $15 (ex.
+GST) per student for each extra task (minimum $300 ex.
+GST).